 “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats so you can know who you are, what you can rise from, how you can still come out of it.” — Maya Angelou

-Maya Angelou was an activist and famous novelist, and an inspiration to millions of people.
-Although she spoke six languages and taught American Studies at Wake Forest University, Angelou herself never earned a college degree.
+Maya Angelou was an activist, a novelist and an inspiration to millions of people.
+Although she spoke six languages and taught American Studies at Wake Forest University, Angelou never earned a college degree.

 “In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing.” — Theodore Roosevelt